dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 There are other model types with its respective backbones which you can find [here](https://github.com/airctic/icevision/blob/master/notebooks/getting_started_object_detection.ipynb).

 #### 🏃 Metrics and Training
-In order to start the training, the model needs to ingest the images and bounding boxes from the `train_ds` and `valid_ds` we created.
+In order to start the training, the model needs to take in the images and bounding boxes from the `train_ds` and `valid_ds` we created.

-This is the role that dataloaders play.
+For that, we will need to use a dataloader which will help us iterate over the elements in the dataset we created and load them into the model.

-We will therefore need to construct the dataloaders from the `train_ds` and `valid_ds` respectively
+We will construct two separate dataloaders for `train_ds` and `valid_ds` respectively

 ```python
 train_dl = model_type.train_dl(train_ds, batch_size=2, num_workers=4, shuffle=True)